 In the world of language education, apps are often met with some skepticism from learners: Language learning in a classroom or with a tutor has been happening for thousands of years, while language learning with an app has only been around for about 10 years.

 That’s why Babbel’s team of over 150 learning experts is always keen to prove just how effective the product is.
-Here’s what researchers at Yale, Michigan State, the City University of New York and the University of South Carolina have to say about Babbel.
+Here’s what researchers at Yale University, Michigan State University, the City University of New York and the University of South Carolina have to say about Babbel.

 Before the studies at Yale and Michigan State, Babbel’s effectiveness was verified by researchers at City University of New York (CUNY) and the University of South Carolina.
 This study aimed to find out how much a learner could progress in Spanish with just two months of learning time.
 Eighty-five percent of the participants described themselves as having little or no knowledge of Spanish, with the remaining 15% having some competency in the language already.